Jonas Vingegaard, overwhelming: he beat Tadej Pogacar on the clock on the Tour

 And at the second benchmark, the Dane stepped on the gas and increased the gap to 31 seconds.
 Awesome.
 The Slovenian arrived on foot from a second category port and changed bicycles.

-Vingegaard arrived at the start of the final mountain, but made the decision to continue on the time trial bike and already had 50 seconds over Pogacar at that point in the day.
+vingegaard He arrived at the start of the final mountain, but made the decision to continue on the time trial bike and at that point in the day he already had 50 seconds over pogacar.

-And in the last timing before the finish line, the Dane was already 1 min 05 behind Tadej. sensational.
-Devastating.
+And in the last timing before the finish line, the Dane was already 1 min 05 behind Tadej. sensational, crushing

-Already at the finish line, Pogacar knocked down Van Aert’s time with 34 minutes, 14 seconds, but the leader achieved victory and put Pogacar in 1 min 38 seconds.
+already in goal, pogacar knocked down the time of Van Aert with 34 minutes, 14 seconds, but the leader achieved victory and put him 1 min 38 sa pogacar.

 The Colombians